JVB11/jvb11.github.io/_research/variability_analysis.md

 It is clear however that using only the variability frequencies leaves much of the information in the variability model $F(t_i)$ unused.
 Linear theory also cannot explain why some oscillation modes are sustained (and observed) for long periods inside stars.

-To explain why some modes are excited and others are damped - the problem of mode selection - a [non-linear](https://en.wikipedia.org/wiki/Nonlinear_system) wave formalism is required (i.e., we enter the realms of non-linear asteroseismology) as this model can explain (significant) energy exchanges/coupling between modes.
+To explain why some modes are excited and others are damped - the problem of mode selection - a [non-linear](https://en.wikipedia.org/wiki/Nonlinear_system) wave formalism is required because this model can explain (significant) energy exchanges/coupling between modes.
 The lowest-order non-linear coupling theories describe interactions between sets of 3 modes, or triads, with [resonant](https://en.wikipedia.org/wiki/Resonance) interactions being the strongest.

-One important goal of my research is thus to identify and characterize the parameters of modes in resonance with each other.
+One important goal of my research is to identify and characterize the parameters of resonantly interacting oscillation modes.
-An example of the detection of resonant triads is given in [Van Beeck et al. (2021)](https://www.aanda.org/articles/aa/full_html/2021/11/aa41572-21/aa41572-21.html) (more specifically, check out the fourth section).
+An example of the detection of resonant triads is given in [Van Beeck et al. (2021)](https://www.aanda.org/articles/aa/full_html/2021/11/aa41572-21/aa41572-21.html) (more specifically, check out their fourth section).

 ## Relevant Publications & Software